inferno-framework/inferno-framework.github.io/docs/writing-tests/making-requests.md

   end

   test do
-    # Declare that this test uses a particular named request.
+    # Declare that this test uses the named request ":patient_read".
 The test runner
     # will automatically load this request and make it available within the test.
     uses_request :patient_read